timeplus-io/docs/docs/public-beta-2.md

 We will update the beta version from time to time and list key enhancements in this page.

+## Jul 24, 2023

+**Dashboards and Charts**
+  * When you make changes to your SQL, we will try to preserve the chart's formatting settings, such as when modifying the WHERE condition or ORDER BY.
+  * Table chart: click and drag to resize column widths.
+  * Single value chart: more formatting options are added – change the colors of the number, delta increases/decreases, and sparkline.
+  * Enhanced the color picker for charts to show shades of a color.

+**Other UI Enhancements**
+  * In the results table of the Query page, in for date/time columns, we now show the original timestamp with the timezone.
+  * Improved how expiry dates are shown for API keys in Personal Settings.

+**Streaming Database and SQLs**
+  * Performance for Sources and Sinks are greatly improved
+  * Improvements for JOIN
+    * versioned kv join versioned kv with partilar primary key
+    * changelog_kv join changelog_kv
+    * changelog_kv join versioned_kv
+    * introduce changelog() table function

 ## Jul 10, 2023

 **Resource Tables UI**